cbsd/cbsd.io/docs/cbsd/docs/What-you-need-to-know-about.md

 will disable the use of color in the output of the names of the jails.

-### If something went wrong
+### If something went wrong...

-While the **CBSD** project strives to be bug free, like any software, bugs happen.
-If a component or tool that is part of **CBSD** crashes, or returns unexpected data or behaviour, [**CBSD** command debuging](https://www.bsdstore.ru/en/cmdsyntax_cbsd.html#cmddebug) can be enabled.
+While the **CBSD** project strives to be bug free, like in any other software bugs can happen.
+If a component or tool that is part of **CBSD** crashes, or returns unexpected data or behaviour, a debuging command can be enabled: [**CBSD** command debuging](https://www.bsdstore.ru/en/cmdsyntax_cbsd.html#cmddebug).
 If the bug is reproducible, and an actaul bug discovered, please report the issue via e-mail: **CBSD @**(at) **bsdstore.ru**, or better yet submit a pull request that identifies the issue found, and contains the code to resolve the issue.

 #### Taking backups of CBSD virtual environment.